Deep ReLU Networks Have Surprisingly Simple Polytopes: Deep ReLU Networks Have Simple Polytopes

 Earlier, we show that at the initialization stage, deep networks exhibit simple linear regions.
 It is natural to ask \textit{will the simplicity of linear regions be broken during training}?
 We answer this question by training a fully-connected network using ReLU activation function on a real-world problem and counting the simplices of each polytope.
 The task is to predict if a COVID-19 patient will be at high risk, given one's health status, living habits, and medical history.
 This prediction task has 388,878 raw samples, and each has 5 medical features including `HIPERTENSION',`CARDIOVASCULAR', `OBESITY', `RENAL CHRONIC', `TOBACCO'.
 The labels are `at risk' or `no'.
 The detailed descriptions of data and this task can be referred to in Kaggle\footnote{\url{https://www.kaggle.com/code/meirnizri/covid-19-risk-prediction}}.
 The data are preprocessed as follows: The discrete value is assigned to different attributes.
 If a patient has that pre-existing disease or habit, 1 will be assigned; otherwise, 0 will be assigned.
 Then, the data are randomly split into training and testing sets with a ratio of 0.8:0.2.
 We implement a network of 5-20-20-1.
 The optimizer is Adam with a learning rate of 0.1.
 The network is initialized by Xavier uniform.
 The loss function is the binary cross-entropy function.
 The epoch number is 400 to guarantee convergence.
 A total of 8,000 points are uniformly sampled from $[-1,1]^3$ to compute the polytope.
 The outer bounding box is $[-5,5]^3$ to ensure as many polytopes as possible are counted.

 Figure \ref{Figure_training} shows that as the training goes on, the total number of linear regions drops compared to the random initialization.
-Overall speaking, throughout the training, polytopes with no more than 1500 simplices take the majority.
-But the number of polytopes with 500-1000 simplices goes up, and the number of polytopes with fewer than 500 simplices goes down.
-It may suggest that the network may be primarily using them to fit data.
-Appendix \ref{sec:training_other_initialization} supplements results obtained from other initialization methods: Xavier normalization, Kaiming initialization, and orthogonal initialization.
+It is observed that the number of polytopes with 10-13 faces goes up, and the number of polytopes with fewer than 8 faces goes down.
+It suggests that the network may be primarily using them to fit data.
+Meanwhile, it means polytopes generated by the network are slightly tending towards complexity as the training proceeds.
+However, after the training ends, the most complicated polytopes still have no more than 22 faces, which is approximately half of the number of neurons ($20+20=40$).
+As a result, we can still conclude that most polytopes are simple.